-- 1 Exudative with excessive fluid on loin surface - 2 Cut loin surface appears moist, with little or no free water on surface - 3 Cut loin surface exhibits no evidence of free water - Visual Firmness (scale of 1 to 3) - 1 Soft: cut loin surface distorts easily and is visibly soft - 2 Firm: cut loin surface tends to hold its shape - 3 Very firm: cut loin surface tends to be very smooth with no distortion of shape - If a carcass has a one (1) in one or two of the categories, it will be classified as marginal. - 8.
+- 1 Exudative with excessive fluid on loin surface - 2 Cut loin surface appears moist, with little or no free water on surface - 3 Cut loin surface exhibits no evidence of free water

+Visual Firmness (scale of 1 to 3)

+- 1 Soft: cut loin surface distorts easily and is visibly soft - 2 Firm: cut loin surface tends to hold its shape - 3 Very firm: cut loin surface tends to be very smooth with no distortion of shape - 7.
+If a carcass has a one (1) in one or two of the categories, it will be classified as marginal. - 8.
 If a carcass has a one (1) in all three categories, it will be classified as PSE/unacceptable, and will not be eligible for champion or reserve. - 9.
 Carcasses that meet the quality threshold acceptable will be ranked in order of % fat-free lean followed by carcasses that do not meet the quality threshold and are considered marginal, ranked in order of % fat-free lean.
 Any carcasses classified as pale, soft, and exudative (PSE/unacceptable) will be ranked accordingly. - 10.
 Determining % Fat Free Lean:

-% Fat-Free Lean = (lbs. of Fat-Free Lean / Hot Carcass Weight) x 100

-- Determining lbs. of Fat Free Lean: lbs. of Fat Free Lean = 8.588 - 21.896 x 10th Rib Back Fat Depth (BF) - + 3.005 x 10th Rib Loin Muscle Area (LMA)
+% Fat-Free Lean = (lbs. of Fat-Free Lean / Hot Carcass Weight) x 100 lbs. of Fat Free Lean = $8.588 - 21.896 \times 10$ th Rib Back Fat Depth (BF)